LartTyler/gbemu-react/src/Emulator/Cpu/README.md

 **Length:** 1 byte
 **Cycles:** 1

 Applies the bitwise AND operator to two 8-bit registers, masking off all bits that aren't set in both registers.
+The result is stored in the 8-bit register on the left.

 #### Flags
 - **Zero (Z)** is set if the result is 0.